gress2/unpack/README.md

 ### Usage
 ##### Supported types
-1. POD
+1. std::tuple
-2. Standard containers
+More types supported in future

 ##### Instantiation
 Here are a few examples of how you might instantiate a `std::vector<unpack<T>>`: